Hopefully by now you have downloaded my guide to getting the most out of Google PPC and started to put it into action.

 If you haven’t you can download the free guide from here: http://www.altwebdesignuk.co.uk/learn-about-google-ppc.html

 A quality score is a rating out of 10 that Google uses to rate (estimate!) how relevant your keywords, ad and landing page are to the person who has found your ad.

 The higher your quality score, the better.
 A high quality score means it is relevant which means it will be seen by those looking for what your ad is advertising – targeted traffic!
 Another benefit of having a high quality score is that you pay slightly less per click than you would having a low quality score.
 A low quality score pushes up the price of your cost per click.

-To find your quality score login to your Google adwords account, click your advert and then select the keywords tag.
+To find your quality score login to where you manage your Google Adowords account, click your advert and then select the keywords tag.
 Once you are taken to the page with all your keywords on you will notice a little speech bubble next to them, click on this and a pop up will appear showing you your quality score.

 Click here (http://www.altwebdesignuk.co.uk/google-quality-score-example.jpg) or visit: http://www.altwebdesignuk.co.uk/google-quality-score-example.jpg to see the quality score section inside your adwords account.

 Let me start off by saying what will get you a high quality score using an example.
 Let’s say you sell red and white striped socks, your key words are red and white striped socks, your advert headline reads red and white striped socks and once the advert is clicked it takes the visitor to a page selling those red and white striped socks….
 It doesn’t come much more relevant than that – this will give you the high quality score you need.